 Firms must submit all compliance forms under Rule 5190 and/or Rule 6275 to Market Regulation via:

 - the FINRA Gateway; or

 - a third-party vendor (e.g., Dealogic, Ipreo, Capital Markets Gateway (CMG)).

 If you have questions about these submissions or about other Regulation M-related issues, please review related frequently asked questions or call (240) 386-5560.

 How to Request Access

 - The Super Account Administrator (SAA) at each FINRA member firm has the ability to assign user access rights to the system for themselves and employees at their firm.

 - If your firm has designated an SAA for FINRA systems, contact that individual to change your existing user account or to create a new user account for you.
-To determine whether your organization has an SAA, log in to the Firm Gateway, click on "My Account" and view information from the "Applications & Administrators" link.
-If you do not have access to the Firm Gateway, contact FINRA at (301) 869-6699 to find out who at your firm is designated as the SAA.
+To determine whether your organization has an SAA, log in to the FINRA Gateway, click on "My Account" and view information from the "Applications & Administrators" link.
+If you do not have access to the FINRA Gateway, contact FINRA at (301) 869-6699 to find out who at your firm is designated as the SAA.

 - If your firm has not yet named an SAA, your firm must do so in order to access the system.
 View instructions on how to entitle someone at your firm to serve in this role.
 Once your firm's SAA has been designated, contact that individual to request access to the system.